 -

-To make the lime whipped cream, whisk whipping cream with sugar and lime zest, refrigerate till serving.
-Take the galette out of the oven, let it cool slightly.
+To make the lime whipped cream, whisk whipping cream with sugar and lime zest, and refrigerate till serving.
+Take the galette out of the oven, and let it cool slightly.
 Serve it with lime-infused whipped cream on top.

 Notes